LAION-AI/audio-dataset/data_preprocess/README.md

-# audio-dataset
+# Dataset proprocessing pipline

 Audio Dataset for training CLAP and other models.
 In this readme, we define the standard and method to store and process the audio data.
 Please feel free to propose idea or comments for this documentation.
 We will iterate several rounds to have a final version.
+If something confuses you while reading this doc, you can refer to [the end of this doc](#example-of-the-entire-pipeline) for a complete example.
+If you are still confused after that, **do please contact us** at discord!!!!!!!

 ## Overview